Ok, you see a nice trade opportunity. And you know where to place your stop loss. Now, how about the take profit order? Where do you place it?

 This is the same as for the weekend gaps in Forex.
 A lot can happen in one weekend, so if you are close to your target, you may consider selling a little bit early.

-So, I hope you have gotten a more clear idea on how to place profit targets in different market types and for different kind of securities.
+So, I hope you have gotten a clearer idea of how to place profit targets in different market types and for different kinds of securities.